jalvarezga/jalvarezga.github.io/_posts/2018-05-19-power-algorithm.markdown

 </script>

-# By courtesy of [Juan Carlos Aguilar](https://facultad.itam.mx/en/facultad/juan-carlos-aguilar-villegas) 's Numerical Calculus course at ITAM.
+# By courtesy of [Juan Carlos Aguilar](https://facultad.itam.mx/en/facultad/juan-carlos-aguilar-villegas)'s Numerical Calculus course at ITAM.

 ## Context and summary of this blog post